Best Equity Release Rates in the UK in 2025: Compared & Reviewed

 This aids in comprehensively assessing the long-term effects of your plan.

-How Do Average Equity Release Rates Vary by Age in the UK?
+How Do Equity Release Rates Change with Age in 2025?

 In the UK, average equity release rates vary by age, with older homeowners typically qualifying for lower rates and higher loan-to-value ratios due to increased life expectancy and reduced risk for lenders.